Dr. Anne R. LarsenRetired Faculty

 - “On Editing and Translating the ‘Star of Utrecht’: The Autograph Letters of Anna Maria van Schurman (1601–1678) to André Rivet and Constantijn Huygens” (with Steve Maiullo)

 - “‘My friendship with her is by no means an ordinary one’: The Friendship Alliances of Christian Hebraist Anna Maria van Schurman (1607–1678),” The Seventeenth Century, April 2021

 - (With Stephen Maiullo) Anna Maria van Schurman, Letters and Poems to and from her Mentor and Other Members of her Circle, The Other Voice in Early Modern Europe: The Toronto Series.
-Toronto: Iter Academic Press; Tempe: Arizona Center for Medieval and Renaissance Studies, 2021
+Toronto: Iter Academic Press, 2021

 - “An Archived Network: Anna Maria van Schurman’s Manuscript Friendship Letters,” virtual conference of the Renaissance Society of America, April 2021

 - “Salons, Agency, and the Self-Representation of Three French Seventeenth-Century Women of Science,” Women and Agency: Transnational Perspectives, c.
 1450–1790, virtual symposium, University of Oxford, June 2021

 - “‘Dieu s’est servi de Jeanne d’Arc’: The Textual Public Identity of Mining Engineer Martine de Bertereau, Baronne de Beausoleil,” Sixteenth Century Studies Conference, San Diego, October 2021